Joel Fafard: Sun Mar 10, 3:30-5:30 pm

 What do I bring?

-An indoor chair that’s not too huge.
-Just a classic chair or folding chair that’s not too gigantic.
+A chair that’s not too huge.
+Just a classic kitchen chair or folding chair that’s not too gigantic.

 Nibbles to share make intermission more fun!